Player Management

 }

-For non-AI players, aiTypeIndex returns -1.
+// For non-AI players, aiTypeIndex is -1.

-Filtering AI Types in the Player Selector
+Filtering AI types in the selector

 await BoardSession.PresentAddPlayerSelector(new int[] { 0, 1 });

-// Show all registered AI types (default)
+// Show all registered AI types (default).

 await BoardSession.PresentAddPlayerSelector();

-Resetting the Session
+Resetting the session

 public void OnResetPlayersPressed()